Indiana vs. Kansas College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Computer Predicted Total: 146.6

-Indiana has compiled a 3-4-0 record against the spread this season, while Kansas is 4-5-0.
-The Hoosiers have hit the over in four games, while Jayhawks games have gone over four times.
+Indiana has put together a 3-4-0 record against the spread this season, while Kansas is 4-5-0.
+The Hoosiers have gone over the point total in four games, while Jayhawks games have gone over four times.

 Bet on this or any college basketball matchup at BetMGM